NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/05_verification2.md

 }
 ```

-This is a registry listing, this json file tells `vcpkg` where to look for
+This is a registry listing, a json file that tells `vcpkg` where to look for
 packages.
 In this case, the only registry listed is the `default-registry`,
 which is where `vcpkg` will search if a requested package is not listed for
 any other registry.
 Here the `default-registry` is pointed at a git repo managed by Microsoft, which has many useful packages in it.
 The `registries` list, which